 The utilization of an external evaluator provides an analysis and useful data and information about each project and the collective impact of all projects.
-The Cycle-6 external evaluation contract was awarded to the team led by Dr. Sandra Abell, Director of the MU Science Education Center.
+The Cycle-8 external evaluation contract will be awarded in the coming months.

 External Evaluator Responsibilities